andywillis/downloadmedia/README.md

 Import a configuration JSON file.
 The import procedure does some basic error checking and warns if there's a problem.

+Note 1: you can use a site like [json.parser.online.fr/](json.parser.online.fr/) to test that the updated configuration parses properly.

+Note 2: if the updated configuration doesn't work you can reset to the default configuration.

 ### Export

-Export the current configuration file to a location of the users' choosing.
+Export the current configuration file to a location of the users' choosing as JSON.

 ### Reset